yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Eliminates combat penalty for attacking across a coast"
 	Applicable to: Unit

+??? example  "May attack when embarked"
+	Applicable to: Unit

 ??? example  "No Sight"
 	Applicable to: Unit